opnfv/yardstick/docs/testing/user/userguide/07-nsb-overview.rst

         +--------+      +-------+      +--------+

 Supported testcases scenarios:
-• Correlated UDP traffic using TREX traffic generator and replay VNF. o using different IMIX configuration like pure voice, pure video traffic etc o using different number IP flows like 1 flow, 1K, 16K, 64K, 256K, 1M flows o Using different number of rules configured like 1 rule, 1K, 10K rules
+    - Correlated UDP traffic using TREX traffic generator and replay VNF.

+        - using different IMIX configuration like pure voice, pure video traffic etc

+        - using different number IP flows like 1 flow, 1K, 16K, 64K, 256K, 1M flows

+        - Using different number of rules configured like 1 rule, 1K, 10K rules

 For UDP correlated traffic following Key Performance Indicators are collected for every combination of test case parameters:

-        • RFC2544 throughput for various loss rate defined (1% is a default)
+    - RFC2544 throughput for various loss rate defined (1% is a default)

 Graphical Overview
 ==================